ishikawa096/weather-display/README.md

 ## In Raspberry Pi

-Copy the weather_display folder and .env to the Raspberry Pi
+Copy the weather_display folder, requirements.txt and .env to the Raspberry Pi

 Off the MOCK_MODE in the .env file
 ```bash